yotsov/squares/README.md

 To start locally, you need to have a recent JDK and Leiningen installed, and then:

-lein do clean, uberjar, cljsbuild once prod ; java -jar target/squares-1.0.0-standalone.jar
+lein do cljsbuild once prod, clean, uberjar ; java -jar target/squares-1.0.0-standalone.jar

 Then open (in several different tabs for maximum effect):